Grow Creator Field Notes

 Where does GrowCreator fit in this workflow?

 If you want to pressure-test your current channel against this workflow, the homepage has a free diagnostic read — drop your handle, get an honest look at where your bottleneck actually is.
 The free tier gives you 20 credits, no card required; Starter is $9/month (₹299 in India) if you want ongoing per-video diagnosis through Reel IQ and competitor monitoring through Competitor X-Ray.
-The AI is trained on 10,000+ winning and flopped Shorts and Reels and gets sharper for your channel the more you use it.
+The AI is trained on 10,000+ winning and flopped Reels and Shorts and gets sharper for your channel the more you use it.

 Canonical: https://growcreator.pro/blog/tech-solo-creator-workflow